Sanjay-vcloud/PyMACChanger/README.md

 python3 main.py -cli
 ```

+## Note
+ You must run this script as root or use sudo to run this script for it to work properly.
+This is because changing a MAC address requires root privileges.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.